 Personnel Records

-The district shall organize, compile and maintain personnel records and files for each staff member of the district, which shall be kept secure under the authority of the superintendent.
-The contents of the files shall be available to the superintendent and to those staff authorized by the superintendent to organize, compile and maintain the personnel files.
+The district will organize, compile and maintain personnel records and files for each staff member of the district, which will be kept secure under the authority of the superintendent/designee.
+The contents of the files will be available to the superintendent/designee and to those staff authorized by the superintendent/designee to organize, compile and maintain the personnel files.
 Staff members who have access to the files shall be required to maintain the confidentiality of the files and their contents.
-Any confidential college or university credentials or other confidential pre-employment materials received by the district shall be returned to the sender or destroyed at the time of employment by the board.
+Any confidential college or university credentials or other confidential pre-employment materials received by the district will be returned to the sender or maintained in personnel records, such as an application file.

-A certificated or classified staff member shall be permitted, during normal district business hours, to review the contents of his/her personnel file in the presence of an authorized staff member.
+A certificated or classified staff member will be permitted, during normal district business hours, to review the contents of his/her personnel file in the presence of an authorized staff member.
+Personnel files may be maintained by the district in hard copy or in an electronic format.

-A staff member annually may petition that the superintendent review all information in the staff member's personnel file(s) that is regularly maintained by the district as a part of his business records or is subject to reference for information given to persons outside of the district.
-The superintendent shall determine if there is any irrelevant or erroneous information in the file(s), and shall remove all such information from the file(s).
+A staff member annually may petition that the superintendent review all information in the staff member's personnel file(s) to determine if there is any irrelevant or erroneous information in the file(s), and will remove all such information from the file(s).
 If a staff member does not agree with the superintendent's determination, the staff member may at his or her request have placed in the staff member's personnel file a statement containing a rebuttal or correction.

-END OF POLICY

 Cross Reference: